What is Registered Apprenticeship?

 - Sponsors can elect to provide classroom instruction privately or enter into agreements with state-funded community colleges or school districts.
 Apprentices enrolled at public institutions are exempt from paying registration, matriculation, and lab fees.
 Unlike other workforce education programs offered at public institutions, sponsors select apprentices to participate in programs based on selection criteria that are defined in the program standards.

-- The length of an apprenticeship program varies from one to five years depending on occupation training requirements.
+- The length of a registered apprenticeship program varies from one to five years depending on occupation training requirements.
 In Florida, the majority of apprentices train in traditional construction programs such as electricity, plumbing, pipefitting, and heating and air conditioning installation and repair.
 However, there are many other programs that provide training for machinists, childcare workers, chefs, mechanics, information technology specialists, and other “non-traditional” trades.

 Why would an employer choose to become a registered apprenticeship sponsor?

-- By sponsoring an apprenticeship program, employers can build employee loyalty, reduce the cost of training, attract more applicants, and improve productivity.
-Apprenticeship programs provide an opportunity for sponsors to share the costs of training through economy of scale and by using available federal and state resources to assist in developing and delivering training programs.
-Apprenticeship programs can attract more highly qualified applicants because they typically offer competitive entry-level wages for trainees and guarantee employment for a specific period of time.
+- By sponsoring a registered apprenticeship program, employers can build employee loyalty, reduce the cost of training, attract more applicants, and improve productivity.
+Registered apprenticeship programs provide an opportunity for sponsors to share the costs of training through economy of scale and by using available federal and state resources to assist in developing and delivering training programs.
+Registered apprenticeship programs can attract more highly qualified applicants because they typically offer competitive entry-level wages for trainees and guarantee employment for a specific period of time.
 Employers have a direct influence on what apprentices learn through work processes and related classroom curriculum.
 Apprenticeship programs provide incentives that reduce absenteeism and turnover because apprentices are guaranteed increased wages as they progress through the program.
 The apprenticeship training program establishes a framework that can be utilized by employers for journeyworkers training regarding new applications and new materials in the industry.